 The 3-semester hour upper-level business broadening course may be selected from the management elective list above, or selected from the accounting, finance, healthcare administration, or marketing elective offerings.
-PSYC 3310 or HUMA 4322 may also be used to satisfy this requirement.[^]
+PSYC 3310 or HUMA 4322 may also be used to satisfy this requirement.
+COMM 3326 may also be used to satisfy this requirement.[^]